 - If you are at Barcelona Airport for a transfer flight you are legally entitled to assistance for everything necessary to board the connecting flight.

-The following information for the disabled is specific for Terminal 2.
+The following information for people with a disability is specific for Terminal 2.

-We also have another page if want information for disabled facilities at T1
+We also have another page if want information for facilities for people with a disability at T1

 - It is advised to contact the airport prior to your trip to let them know about special requirements.
 There are various options for informing them of your visit: